KhaledSaeed18/node-authentication-template/README.md

 - nodemon: Automatic server restarts during development
 - ts-node: TypeScript execution environment

-## Installation & Setup

-1. Clone the Repository
-2. Install Dependencies
-3. PostgreSQL & Prisma Setup
-   - Install PostgreSQL: Ensure PostgreSQL is installed and running on your system.
-You can download it from postgresql.org.
-   - Configure Environment Variables: Create a .env file (see Environment Variables section below).
-   - Apply Database Migrations:
-   - Explore Your Database:

 ## Environment Variables

 Create a .env file in the root directory with the following variables: